 Reported in other operating income is other income for activities performed by our employees and consultants billed to the Enfission joint venture for research and development work.
-Total other income from these activities was approximately \$0.4 million for each of the three months ended March 31, 2019 and 2018.
-As of March 31, 2019, approximately 74% of the total Enfission cash inflow or capital contributions into Enfission were funded by Lightbridge and the remaining 26% was funded as capital contributions into Enfission from Framatome.
+Total other income from joint venture was approximately \$0.3 million and \$0.2 million for the three months ended June 30, 2019 and 2018, respectively.
+As of June 30, 2019, approximately 76% of the total Enfission cash inflow or capital contributions into Enfission were funded by Lightbridge (approximately \$9.1 million) and the remaining 24% was funded as capital contributions into Enfission from Framatome (approximately \$2.9 million).
 Equity in loss from joint venture consists of our share of the allocated loss in Enfission.
-Equity in loss from joint venture for the three months ended March 31, 2019 and 2018 were \$1.3 million and \$1.0 million, respectively, which consists of our share of the allocated loss in Enfission.
-The increase in share of loss was due to more research and development expenses incurred by Enfission.
+Equity in loss from joint venture for the allocated loss in Enfission.
+The increase in the share of loss in Enfission was due to more research and development expenses incurred by Enfission.